oribarilan/fliq/README.md

 Args:
     <br />
-    items: The items to add to the end of the iterable.
+    items: An iterable to concatenate to the end of the query.

 Raises:
     <br />
-    TypeError: In case the items are not iterable.
+    TypeError: In case the elements are not iterable.
-    Error will be raised when item is consumed.
+    Error will be raised when query is collected.

 <a id="query.Query.prepend"></a>